Baluch (Uttar Pradesh): Baloch of the Doab

-Tufail Ahmed Khan Baloch migrated from India to Pakistan after the partition of India in 1947.
-He helped many others Muslim refugees from India to settle in Pakistan.
-Presently many Tajpuri Baloch are settled in Karachi, Hyderabad, Lahore, Islamabad, and different parts of Pakistan.

-The Baloch of Haryana emigrated to Pakistan at the time of independence in 1947.
-The Baloch now speak Urdu and the Khari Boli dialect, and are found in the Doab region of Uttar Pradesh.

-The hamlet of Bilochpura alone is home to approximately 8,000 Balochis.
+The hamlet of Bilochpura (in Uttar Pradesh) alone is home to approximately 8,000 Balochis.

-Baloch of Rohilkhand

-The Balochs of Rohilkhand accompanied Hafiz Rahmat Khan, Rohilla conqueror.
-They have now been assimilated into the Rohilla community, and lost their distinct Baloch identity.
-The Rohilkhand Baloch belong mainly to the Magsi, Leghari and Mazari tribes.
-These Baloch are found mainly in the districts of Bareilly, Badaun, Bijnor, Shahjahanpur and Moradabad.

-There is also a single settlement of Baloch in Lucknow District, at Baluchgarhi.
-These Baloch are descendants of mercenaries brought by the Nawabs of Awadh.

 Present circumstances

 The Baloch of North India are now altogether separated from the Baloch tribes of Balochistan and tribal divisions are no longer important.
 They are found in the districts of Meerut, Muzaffarnagar, Bulandshar and Aligarh.
 Their customs are similar to those of the neighbouring Muslim communities such as the Jhojha and Ranghar.
 The Baloch reside in mixed Muslim villages, occupying their own quarters, and are largely small and medium-sized farmers, with a small number being landless agricultural labourers.
 Their most important settlements are in several villages in and around the town of Baghra in Muzaffarnagar District.
 A second cluster of Baloch villages exist in Bulandshahr District, where there are several villages near the towns of Jhajhar and Chanderu.
 In addition, the town of Faridnagar in Ghaziabad District is home to an important colony of Baloch.
 They marry with other Muslim communities and some members are endogamous, marrying within close kin, and like other North Indian Muslim communities.
 The Baloch practice both cross cousin and parallel cousin marriages.
 They speak both Urdu and Khari Boli, the local dialect in the Doab region of Uttar Pradesh.

-The Baloch are almost entirely Sunni Hanafi Muslims, and like other Doab Muslim communities have been influenced by the Deobandi reformist movement.
-They have no formal community association, although most villages with Baloch do have traditional associations, known as panchayats.
-These panchayats exercise social control, and are deal with intra community disputes.

-The Baloch of Balochgarhi in Lucknow District considers themselves simply as a sub-group of the Pathan, with whom they intermarry.
-They speak the Awadhi dialect, as well as standard Urdu.
-The community are mainly small and medium-sized farmers, although historically many were employed by the state police.
-They have no connection with the Baloch of the Doab.
-There are also small number of Baloch colonies in Sitapur, Kheri and Hardoi.
-Many of the Awadh Baloch are Shia.